Aircloak/aircloak/cloak/docs/attacks.md

 ### Multiple isolating negands

-If an analyst could make multiple different negative anded conditiond (negands) isolating the same individual user, then they could be averaged out in the context of a difference attack.
+If an analyst could make multiple different negative ANDed conditions (negands) isolating the same individual user, then they could be averaged out in the context of a difference attack.
 For instance, `account_number <> 12345`, `social_security_number <> 123-45-6789`, `login_name <> 'alex433`, `email_address <> 'alex433@gmail.com` are all values that can isolate a single user.
 If each were used as the single negand, then the negands could be averaged away.

 This negands are rejected by virtue of not being represented in the shadow table.